Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: The Hopf Algebra Characterization of String Polynomials

 \section{The Hopf Algebra Characterization of String Polynomials}

 This section will reveal a remarkable connection between Bessel functions, Appell polynomials and explicit solutions to the Continuum Toda-String Equations.
-At some level this is perhaps not surprising given the seminal role that Bessel functions play in the proof of the Baik, Deift, Johansson result \cite{AD}.
+At some level this is perhaps not surprising given the seminal role that Bessel functions play in the work of Baik, Deift, and Johansson \cite{AD}.
 However, there it came out of a structural relation with Toeplitz determinants, whereas here it stems from Hankel determinants.
 Nevertheless, this may suggest deeper relations.